-AsK Us: Are hospital employees required to receive COVID-19 vaccine? - Salisbury Post
+Ask Us: Are hospital employees required to receive COVID-19 vaccine? - Salisbury Post

-AsK Us: Are hospital employees required to receive COVID-19 vaccine?
+Ask Us: Are hospital employees required to receive COVID-19 vaccine?

-SALISBURY — Novant Health says staff members are not required to receive COVID-19 vaccines, but it has a goal of vaccinating 80% of staff members and has already topped 64%, a Novant Health spokesperson said.
+Novant Health says staff members are not required to receive COVID-19 vaccines, but it has a goal of vaccinating 80% of staff members and has already topped 64%.

 The health care company’s statement comes in response to a reader question about whether employees at Novant Health Rowan Medical Center are required to receive a COVID-19 vaccine.
 The 64% number is higher than the number of residents in the state who have received at least one dose of a vaccine — about 48% — and more than double Rowan County’s 24%.

-The number of people in clinic roles have an even higher acceptance of the vaccine — 91% for physicians.
+The number of people in clinical roles have an even higher acceptance of the vaccine — 91% for physicians.

 In an emailed statement, a Novant Health spokesperson said the company put in place extensive measures for patient and staff safety before a vaccine arrived in December, including universal masking, enhanced cleaning, social distancing, visitor restrictions and screening of people who comes into facilities.